meilisearch/documentation/create/how_to/qovery.md

-# Deploy a meilisearch instance on qovery
+# Deploy a MeiliSearch instance on Qovery

 _The following is a guest post by Romaric Philogène, CEO and Co-Founder of Qovery._